+Step 1:

-Step 1: Beginning in Fiscal Year 2022 and every year thereafter, allocate \$29 million for Safety Projects.
-Distribute \$27 million based on a three-year average of the number of fatalities and serious injuries on the state highway system.
-Allocate \$2 million for statewide safety initiatives.
+Beginning in Fiscal Year 2023 and every year thereafter, allocate \$58 million for Safety Projects.
+Distribute \$27 million based on three-year average of the number of fatalities and serious injuries on the state highway system.
+Allocate \$31 million for statewide safety initiatives.

-- Step 2: Beginning in fiscal year 2022 and every year thereafter, establish an Asset Management funding category.
-The category allocation amount is based on needs identified in MoDOT's Asset Management Plan and will be reviewed and updated, if necessary, annually.
+Step 2: In fiscal year 2022 and every year thereafter, allocate funds to Asset Management.
+The Asset Management allocation amount is based on needs identified in MoDOT's Asset Management Plan and will be reviewed and updated, if necessary, annually.
 These amounts will include inflation consistent with MoDOT's Asset Management Plan.
-The allocation is distributed as follows: - Major Bridges (bridges 1000 feet or greater in length) - Asset Management Remaining asset management total distributed based on formulas that average: - o Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - o Percent of square feet of typical state bridge deck (bridges less than 1000 feet in length) on the total state system. - o Percent of total lane miles of National Highway System and remaining arterials. - Step 3: Beginning in Fiscal Year 2022 and every year thereafter, allocate remaining funds to System Improvements.
+The allocation is distributed as follows:

+- Major Bridges (bridges 1,000 feet or greater in length) - Asset Management Remaining asset management total distributed based on formulas that average: - o Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - o Percent of square feet of typical state bridge deck (bridges less than 1000 feet in length) on the total state system. - o Percent of total lane miles of National Highway System and remaining arterials.

+Step 3: In Fiscal Year 2022 and every year thereafter, allocate remaining funds to System Improvements.
 Funds must be first used to meet asset management goals, and then remaining funds may be used for other priorities.

-Distribution based on the average of:
+- Distribution based on the average of:

-- Percent of total population.
+- o Percent of total population.

-- Percent of total employment.
+- o Percent of total employment.

-- Percent of total VMT on the National Highway System and remaining arterials.
+- o Percent of total VMT on the National Highway System and remaining arterials.